 If someone is feeling suicidal, we are encouraged to connect people to hospitals and doctors.
 However Dr Lucy Johnstone, a clinical psychologist and author, believes society could do crisis care differently.

 Mental Health Today interviewed the figurehead of the 'Drop The Disorder' movement when the touring event rolled into Brighton recently.
-Providing psychological support and co-producing a picture of ‘what happened’, rather than ‘what’s wrong with you’, underpins their approach to mental health care generally and resonates with many.
+Providing psychological support and co-producing a picture of ‘what happened’, rather than ‘what’s wrong with you’, underpins their approach to mental health care generally.
+It resonates with many.

 We wanted to hear more about how responding to mental health needs in a non-medical way – which is not in itself a wholly new idea, of course – might look when people are at their lowest point and they or their loved ones are faced with needing hospital support.